Slavery in New France: Slavery on Île-Royale

 The slaves of Ile Royale had very different backgrounds as some came from the Dutch West Indies while others directly came from Guinea.
-However, despite not having the same heritage or ethnicity, they had the common experience of being slaves.
-What is interesting about Ile Royale is that slaves on the island had a variety of occupations that included being servants, gardeners, bakers, tavern keepers, stonemasons, soldiers, sailors, fisherman and hospital workers.
-What is most important about this specific part of the French colony of New France is that the enslaved blacks became citizens of the community; not only were they mothers and fathers who became part of a growing African-French colonial culture but they also helped shape colonial life, too.
+Slaves on the island had a variety of occupations including servants, gardeners, bakers, tavern keepers, stonemasons, soldiers, sailors, fisherman and hospital workers.

+Enslaved blacks were part of the community and helped shape colonial life.
+They were part of a growing African-French colonial culture.